 Student Behaviour In Public

-Although the law forbids a teacher to use any degree of physical contact which is deliberately intended to punish a pupil, or which is primarily intended to cause pain, injury or humiliation, section 550A of the Education Act 1996 allows teachers, and other persons who are authorised by the Head of School to have control, or charge of pupils, to use such force as is reasonable in all circumstances to prevent a pupil from doing, or continuing to do, any of the following:
+Although the law forbids a teacher to use any degree of physical contact which is deliberately intended to punish a pupil, or which is primarily intended to cause pain, injury or humiliation, section 550A of the Education Act 1996 allows teachers, and other persons who are authorised by the Headteacher to support pupils when displaying challenging behaviour.

 - Committing a criminal offence (including behaving in a way that would be an offence if the pupil was not under the age of criminal responsibility)